William1104/rate-limiter/README.md

 # rate-limiter
 A simple Rate Limiter implementation.
-It is capable to limit speed with interval less than a second. (eg no more than 1000 requests in 100ms)
+It is capable to limit speed with interval less than a second. (eg no more than 1000 requests in 100us)

-Currently, we have 4 implementations.
+Currently, there are two implementations.
-- StampLockInstantArrayRateLimiter
 - StampLockLongArrayRateLimiter
-- SynchronizedInstantArrayRateLimiter
 - SynchronizedLongArrayRateLimiter

 # How to build the project with gradle